Click here to view the top 3 recipe searches from last month.

 7. Place the cooked wings in a large bow, add your favorite wing sauce, coat the wings well, and serve immediately.

-8. I served these with some of my Home Made Ranch Dressing.
-And, it's definitely NOT a low fat version.
+8. I served these with Habanero - Cheddar Wing Sauce, and some of my Home Made Ranch Dressing.
+The Ranch Dressing is definitely NOT a low fat version.
 Enjoy!

 Click here to go to the Orders Page